ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

     .combineLatestWith(lettersSignal)
 ```

-The given stream will still not _actually_ generate errors, but this is useful
+The given stream will still not _actually_ generate failures, but this is useful
 because some operators to [combine streams](#combining-event-streams) require
 the inputs to have matching error types.